Radiohead, In Rainbows, and the Inevitable Age of Pay What You Want Pricing

 First things first, did Radiohead make money off In Rainbows?
 They did.
 When all was said and done, In Rainbows made over $4 million in revenue.
 At the time, Radiohead wasn’t signed to a label, which means I can only assume the five-piece band kept a good portion of that money.
 In terms of gross revenue, it’s safe to say the album was a commercial success.

 Moreover, MusicAlly writes, “Radiohead made more money before In Rainbows was physically released than they made in total on the previous album Hail To the Thief.”
 In fact, the last several Radiohead releases had sold in the hundreds of thousands, not millions, so the buzz-building nature of the band's release plan certainly lit a fire under consumers.
 This is an important distinction.
 Hail to the Thief was released under the traditional model and provides a rough comparison for the two pricing strategies.
 In Rainbows was also released in physical format, but physical sales were simply icing on the cake.
-Digital, Pay-What-You-Want sales alone blew Hail to the Thief’s total sales out of the water.
+Digital, Pay What You Want sales of In Rainbows blew Hail to the Thief’s total sales out of the water.